Meet our winners !

 About the Contest

-We invite young people from 18 to 29 years old to share a transformative story of how we can live and thrive together with Nature.
-Submit your story supported by your photo or handmade art — something you’ve created by hand using pencils, crayons, paintbrushes, and similar tools.
+We invited young people from 18 to 29 years old to share a transformative story of how we can live and thrive together with Nature.
+Participants submitted their story supported by a photo or handmade art — something created by hand using pencils, crayons, paintbrushes, and similar tools.

-Share a personal experience in your region that is important to you or had an impact on you related to one or several of the following topics:
+Participants shared a personal experience in their region that is important to them or had an impact related to one or several of the following topics:

 • Being climate resilient,